2AA4-W23/Urbanism-Cities/README.md

 user A4 % mvn install clean package
 ```

-It creates a jar file for the generator, visualizer, and pathfinder subproject:
+It creates a jar file for the generator, pathfinder, island, and visualizer subprojects:

 1. `generator/generator.jar` to generate a mesh
 2. `pathfinder/pathfinder.jar` to generate pathfinder library